voquocson/dotfiles/README.md

-My dotfiles and some notes.
+# My dotfiles for zsh, vim and some notes about Ubuntu setting.